pzychotic/ClickSaver/README.md

 ## Compilation

-VS2015 with the toolchain set to v140_xp to get CS to also run under WinXP.
+VS2022 with the toolchain set to v141_xp to get CS to still run under WinXP additonal to all newer Windows versions.
-The solution should also work in VS2010 or any newer VS versions.
+The solution should still work in all VS versions down to VS2010 if the toolset is changed to the latest version supported by that version.

 ## Quick history tour